mobily-enterprises/best-webdriver/README.md

 This is the configuration object created by default by the Chrome browser.
 Note that `chromeOptions` under `alwaysMatch`: they are Chrome-specific options.
 In this case, `w3c:true` is specified in order to use Chrome with this API (since this API implements webdriver in its pure form, you need Chrome to use the W3c protocol as much as possible).

-The {@link Browser}'s constructor call accepts four parameters: `alwaysMatch`, `firstMatch`, `root`, `specific` which will define the corresponding values in the session parameter (keep in mind that `root` keys wil be copied onto the object's root).
+The {@link Browser}'s constructor call accepts four parameters: `alwaysMatch`, `firstMatch`, `root`, `specific` which will define the corresponding values in the session parameter (keep in mind that `root` keys will be copied onto the object's root).
 So, you could run:

     var chrome = new browser.Chrome(
-      // alwaysMatch
+      // This first argument will set alwaysMatch
       {
         pageLoadStrategy: 'eager'
       },

-      // firstMatch
+      // This second argument will set firstMatch
       {
         platformName: 'linux'
       },

-      // Object's root
+      // This third argument will add keys to be object
+      // Note: shallow copy is performed
       {
         login: 'merc',
         password: 'youwish'
       },

-      {
+      // This fourth argument will be placed as browser-specific options {
         detach: true
       }